Sign of contradiction

-A sign of contradiction, in Catholic theology, is someone who, upon manifesting holiness, is subject to extreme opposition.
-The term is from the biblical phrase "sign that is spoken against", found in Luke 2:34 and in Acts 28:22, which refer to Jesus Christ and the early Christians.
+In Catholic theology, a sign of contradiction is someone who, upon manifesting holiness, is subject to extreme opposition.
+The term is adopted from the New Testament phrase "a sign that is spoken against", found in Luke 2:34 and in Acts 28:22, where the texts refer first to Jesus Christ, and then to the early Christians.
 Contradiction comes from the Latin contra, "against", and dicere, "to speak".

 According to Catholic tradition, a sign of contradiction points to the presence of Christ or the presence of the divine due to the union of that person or reality with God.
-In his book, Sign of Contradiction, Pope John Paul II says that "sign of contradiction" might be "a distinctive definition of Christ and of his Church."
+Pope John XXIII referred to the child Jesus as "the sign of contradiction" in his speech at the opening of the Second Vatican Council in 1962, and in his book entitled Sign of Contradiction (1979), Pope John Paul II writes that "sign of contradiction" might be "a distinctive definition of Christ and of his Church".

 The cross and mortification as signs of contradiction

-Edith Stein, called the Patron of Europe by Pope John Paul II, once taught on the day of the Feast of the Exaltation of the Holy Cross, September 14, 1939:
+Edith Stein, called the Patron of Europe by Pope John Paul II, taught on the day of the Feast of the Exaltation of the Holy Cross, September 14, 1939:

-Views on the cross creates a division: "The division between those whose first love is God, and those whose first love is self – might also be expressed as the division between those who accept the place of the Cross in the following of Christ, and those who reject all sacrifice except it be for personal gain."
+Views on the cross creates divisions: "The division between those whose first love is God, and those whose first love is self – might also be expressed as the division between those who accept the place of the Cross in the following of Christ, and those who reject all sacrifice except it be for personal gain."

 The Church and Christians as signs of contradiction

-The second biblical phrase is from Acts 28:22, quoting a Jew in Rome with whom Paul was talking:
+The second biblical phrase is from Acts 28:22, where the writer quotes a Jew in Rome with whom Paul was talking:

 According to Catholic theologians and ecclesiologists like Charles Journet and Kenneth D. Whitehead in One, Holy, Catholic, and Apostolic: The Early Church was the Catholic Church, the sect being referred to here by the Jews is the early church of Christians.

 The Church and the early Christians, according to these Catholic theologians, are one with Jesus Christ.
 As an example, they say that when Paul was persecuting the early Church, Jesus Christ appeared to him and said: "Why do you persecute me?"

 The passage from the Acts of the Apostles is related to John 15:5–8:

 This passage shows the double-movement depending on the two possible attitudes towards Christ: whoever is united to Christ in holiness will rise and bear fruit, while those who are disunited to Christ will fall down and wither.